softsuiteng/wjbmr/content/articles/4-2/review-of-ethics-of-nuclear-medicine-observations-from-a-tertiary-nigerian-centre/index.md

 ---
-title: "Review of Ethics of Nuclear Medicine Observations From a Tertiary Nigerian Centre"
+title: "Review of Ethics of Nuclear Medicine: Observations From a Tertiary Nigerian Centre"
 date: 2017-09-15T10:00:00+01:00
 draft: false